Designations Congruent with Things: Chapter 26

 “I—er, no,” Hermann begins.

-“So secretive,” Newton says, looking at Starr in instantaneous camaraderie of the long-suffering subtype.
+“So secretive.”
+Newton looks at Starr with an instantaneous camaraderie of the long-suffering subtype.
 “This guy, am I right?”
-Newton briefly drapes an arm across Hermann’s shoulders in a confusingly proprietary manner.
+Newton drapes an arm across Hermann’s shoulders in a confusingly proprietary manner.
 “Our backstory is kind of like Sleepless in Seattle meets Godzilla.
 Very romance.
 Lots of passionate typing.
 On keyboards.
 And pining.
 Years and years of pining.
 Lots of death via giant lizard creature things.
 No kids though.
 There’s an adorable kid in Sleepless in Seattle.
 Unless you count Mako?
 Mako was ridic cute.
-Not related to either of us, except for me, apparently.
-We’re half siblings, or so I hear.
-The point is that neither of us, Hermann or I, I mean, had kids.
-I feel like I just mentioned Sleepless in Seattle because of the whole part where we were stationed in Seattle for a while and we had a lot of insomnia during that time.
+Not related to either of us, oh, except for me, apparently.
+We’re half-siblings, I hear.
+I feel like I mentioned Sleepless in Seattle because we were stationed in Seattle for a while and we had a lot of insomnia during that time.
 I’m getting cinematically side-tracked.
-Full disclosure, I haven’t ever even seen Sleepless in Seattle, but I saw the gritty remake where the leads are hackers and everyone dies except the kid.
+Full disclosure, I haven’t actually seen Sleepless in Seattle, but I saw the gritty remake where the leads are hackers and everyone dies except the kid.
 I think it was called Port 80?”

-“Ugh that movie was so good,” says an enterprising graduate student, managing to insert herself between Professors Starr and de Silva who shift to accommodate her as she speaks.
+“Ugh, that movie was so good,” says an enterprising graduate student, inserting herself between Professors Starr and de Silva who shift to accommodate her as she speaks.

 “I know, right?”
 Newton says.

-“What Dr. Geiszler means to say,” Hermann says, making an effort to rectify his current situation, “is that our lives, were, in fact, extremely busy and our relationship proceeded in an entirely conventional manner—”
+“What Dr. Geiszler means to say,” Hermann says, making an effort to rectify his current situation, “is that our lives, were busy and our relationship proceeded in a conventional manner—”

 “Myeah,” Newton says, with sarcasm viscous enough to vacuum seal a toric joint.
 “Very boring.”